Published by Christina Riley. Last Updated on September 27, 2023.

 - The Blue Ridge Parkway: While it’s not as green as spring and summer and as colorful as fall, the Blue Ridge Parkway is always worthy of your time.
-The road isn’t as busy during winter and your views from overlooks will be much clearer.
+The road isn’t as busy during winter, and your views from the overlooks will be much clearer.
 However, some sections near Boone close during the winter months, so you will want to plan your hikes and driving routes accordingly!
 We recommend checking the Blue Ridge Parkway Road Closure Map before your vacation so you can stay up to date.

 - Pisgah Loop Scenic Byway: This scenic road is north of Morganton through the Linville Gorge portion of Pisgah National Forest.
 Stops include Hawksbill and Table Rock Mountain on the east side of the loop.
 After crossing the Linville River, the Byway continues on the Kistler Memorial Highway.
-Much of this section is unpaved but if you have a car that can handle this road (4WD sometimes recommended), don’t worry.
+Much of this section is unpaved, but if you have a car that can handle this road (4WD is sometimes recommended), don’t worry.
 The epic Linville Falls and Wisemans View of the Linville Gorge await.

 - Yadkin Valley Scenic Byway: We will mention a few High Country wineries to enjoy during winter in Boone, but the Yadkin Valley Scenic Byway will take you to some of the best in North Carolina.
 The drive starts in Elkin, about an hour away from Boone.
 Most of the journey follows US 21 across the beautiful Yadkin River before meeting Old US 421.
 McRitchie Winery and Ciderworks and Shelton Vineyards are just a couple of the Surry County Wine Trail stops along the way.
 The Yadkin Valley Scenic Byway also passes Stone Mountain State Park, which is a few minutes off the path.